 Motifs are simple little patterns that can stand on their own or be incorporated into larger pieces.
 They range in style from colorful geometric patterns to creative and three-dimensional flowers.

 We like these crochet patterns because they are so useful for a variety of projects.
-For instance, you can top a simple tea cozy with a bouquet of flowers or crochet a hexagon and call it a coaster.
+For instance, you can top a simple tea cozy with a bouquet or crochet a hexagon and call it a coaster.
 If you want to take that to a larger scale, the classic and fancy doilies are both challenging and stunning.

 Motifs are fun, quick, and another great way to use up your yarn stash.Continue to 9 of 10 below.